 We have confidence in the Lord concerning you, that you are doing and will continue to do what we command.2 Thessalonians 3:4(NASB)

-Paul also was given disturbing information that a forged letter, containing a false teaching, was circulating, which was purportedly from him.
-It had even caused some Christians to quit their work, neglect their daily duties and become fearful, because they were told that "the Day of the Lord" had arrived.
+Paul also was given disturbing information that a forged letter containing a false teaching was circulating, purportedly from him.
+It had even caused some Christians to quit their work, neglect their daily duties, and become fearful because they were told that 'the Day of the Lord' had arrived.

-This caused Paul to quickly write, his second epistle correcting this doctrinal error and reminding them of his earlier teaching about the coming "Day of the Lord", our being gather together to Christ, “the mystery of lawlessness” and the revealing of “the man of sin”.
+This caused Paul to quickly write his second epistle, correcting this doctrinal error and reminding them of his earlier teachings about the coming 'Day of the Lord', our being gathered together to Christ, 'the mystery of lawlessness', and the revealing of 'the man of sin'.

-Paul did not want this false information to shake their mind or trouble their spirit, and so he repeated his earlier teachings on the end times, before exhorting them towards future growth and spiritual maturity.
-In this final section he gave instructions to redeem the time and work diligently for the Lord, while reminding them of the inevitable discipline that would result from disobedience.
+Paul did not want this false information to shake their mind or trouble their spirit, and so he repeated his earlier teachings on the end times before exhorting them towards future growth and spiritual maturity.
+In this final section, he gives instructions to redeem the time and work diligently for the Lord, while reminding them of the inevitable discipline that would result from disobedience.

-Paul was confident that his reassurances would calm their hearts, still their concerns and bring peace to their soul, and so he encouraged them to pray for him and for the rest of his ministry team constructively, before reassuring them that: we have confidence in the Lord concerning you, that you are doing.... and will continue to do what we command.
+Paul was confident that his reassurances would calm their hearts, still their concerns, and bring peace to their souls, and so he encouraged them to pray for him and for the rest of his ministry team constructively, before reassuring them, "We have confidence in the Lord concerning you, that you are doing, and will continue to do what we command."

-Every one of us has the same Word of God that teaches us, corrects us, trains us in righteousness and guard our heart from being influenced by erroneous teachings or from becoming ensnared by false doctrine.
+Every one of us has the same Word of God that teaches us, corrects us, trains us in righteousness, and guards our heart from being influenced by erroneous teachings or from becoming ensnared by false doctrine.
 We all have the same indwelling Spirit and the same Scriptures to guide us into truth - through the power of God's Holy Spirit.

-Heavenly Father, thank You for Your word and the wise instructions and important warnings it contains.
-I pray that I may be steadfast and immovable in my faith.. always abounding in the work of the Lord and knowing that everything I do for His name’s sake is never wasted, but will continue to prepare me for the work that You have given me to do – until Christ comes for His church.
-This I ask in Jesus name, AMEN.
+Heavenly Father, thank You for Your Word and the wise instructions and important warnings it contains.
+I pray that I may be steadfast and immovable in my faith, always abounding in the work of the Lord, knowing that everything I do for Your name’s sake is never wasted but will continue to prepare me for the work You have given me to do, until Christ comes for His Church.
+Thank You, in Jesus' name, AMEN.